MongoExpUser/Cloudflare-R2-Bucket-With-AWS-SDK-JS-V3/README.md

 * <strong>This repository</strong> contains code for creating/deploying, configuring, listing and deleting cloudflare R2 bucket (object storage) via AWS SDK for JavaScript/NodeJS V3, from any computer. <br>

-* AWS SDK for JavaScript/NodeJS V3 is clean, light weight, fast and it fully supports async-await syntax. <br>
+* AWS SDK for JavaScript/NodeJS V3 is clean, lightweight, fast and it fully supports the async-await syntax. <br>

-* Also, cloudflare R2 bucket has lower storage cost with no egress fee, which makes it attractive to developers for storage.
+* Also, cloudflare R2 bucket has lower storage cost and no egress fee, which makes it attractive to developers for storage.

 ## RUNNING the NodeJS script